Red Light Therapy Scams Explained! Where did we go wrong?

 We have observed many companies might be misleading consumers into believing they are FDA Approved when they are only FDA Registered (big difference).
 Note, GembaRed is not FDA registered nor were most "1st generation" red light therapy panels.
 Since LED Red Light Therapy seems to fall under the FDA's general wellness product guidelines it may not be required to register at this point.
 Getting FDA Registered appeared to be more of an unnecessary marketing stunt with very little FDA oversight into the actual products.

-Similar to the Trusii debacle, companies may be implying they offer unapproved medical claims about their products (especially combined with their implied FDA status).
+Similar to the Trusii debacle, companies may be implying they offer unapproved medical claims about their products (especially combined with their false FDA status).
 Don’t even get us started about dubious medical claims (or superiority claims) surrounding certain pulse frequencies, Solfeggio, and Nogier frequencies.

 Maybe we could talk about how most red light panels promote users to stand at least 4-6 inches away from their panels, even though most people skilled in the art of photobiomodulation know to use skin contact.
 Thus, furthering them away from clinical relevancy and promoting inefficient dosing methods.